-Call criminal defense law firm Meyer Van Severen, S.C. at (414) 270-0202 to discuss domestic violence defense
+Call criminal defense law firm Van Severen Law Office at (414) 270-0202 to discuss domestic violence defense

 The State of Wisconsin aggressively prosecutes domestic violence crimes.
 Wisconsin is a mandatory arrest state, meaning that if law enforcement officers believe domestic violence has occurred or will continue to occur, they must arrest the aggressor.
 Emotions are often running high and situations are often exaggerated by the alleged victim.
 Adding to the complexity of the scenario, prosecutors are often unwilling to back down from pursuing charges even after an alleged victim recants or changes his/her story.
-If you need aggressive domestic violence defense, Meyer Van Severen, S.C. can help you.
+If you need aggressive domestic violence defense, Van Severen Law Office can help you.

 Encouraging police officers to make an arrest, section 968.075(4) of the Wisconsin Statutes requires a police officer to prepare a written report stating why a person was not arrested, after the officer had reasonable grounds to believe that the person was committing or had committed domestic abuse.
 When an officer has the choice of arresting an individual or writing a report about why he didn’t arrest that individual, which route do you think he’s going to take?